BigLep/filecoin-upload-action/README.md

 ## Security & Permissions Checklist

-- ✅ Pin the action by commit SHA
+- ✅ Pin the action by version tag or commit SHA
 - ✅ Grant `actions: read` if you want artifact reuse (cache fallback) to work
 - ✅ Protect workflow files with CODEOWNERS/branch protection
 - ✅ **Always** cap spend with `maxTopUp`, especially on `pull_request` events